 The 15031 is a knife which you can expect to be extremely sharp as soon as you take it out of the box.
 Some Amazon customers have even gone as far as to say you can shave with it on your first use (I wouldn’t recommend that).

 Weighing only 3.41 ounces, this knife is also ultra lightweight.
 Combine this with the reversible pocket clip and the ability to open/close the blade with one hand, and you get a super convenient, lightweight knife.

-- You can open and close the blade seamlessly with one hand.
+- Can open and close the blade seamlessly with one hand.

-- At 2.97 inches long, the blade is somewhat short… Though some may see this as a pro.
+- 2.97 inch blade is somewhat short… Though some may see this as a pro.

 Gerber STL 2.0 Pocket Knife – Most Lightweight Backpacking Knife